Scope of application – hours of work provisions - IPG-101

 • shift changes – 173.1

-It is necessary to provide a consistent interpretation of the scope of application of certain hours of work provisions until the coming into force of the second phase of the Regulations.
+It is necessary to provide a consistent interpretation of the scope of application of certain hours of work provisions until the coming into force of the final phase of the Regulations.
 This IPG addresses the following:

 • classes of employees subject to this interpretation